JoyLink/LeetCodeNinja-an-extension-of-leetcode/README.md

 # LeetCodeNinja
-Assign any leetcode algorithm problems of your own version.
-You need to offer the problem ID of leetcode which enlighten you to this problem. https://leetcode.com/problemset/algorithms/
+Assign any leetcode algorithm similar problems of your own version or you have ever saw.
+You need to offer the leetcode problem ID which is correlate  this problem. https://leetcode.com/problemset/algorithms/